 Jointly-owned units may have multiple generator priority profiles.
 However, only one priority profile is allowed for each owner BA.

-The main limitation of the current GTL design in regards to pseudo-ties is its inability to accurately model pseudo-tie generators serving network load when the generator crosses Transmission Service Providers (TSPs).
+The main limitation of the current GTL design in regards to pseudo-ties is its inability to accurately model pseudo-tie generators serving network load over multiple Transmission Service Providers (TSPs).

 GTL is designed to allow for a single priority profile for the BA owner of the generator.